elegantchaos/CatalystSparkleExample/README.md

 The actual code for bridging Sparkle is contained in a sub-project - CatalystSparkle.

-The CatalystSparkle project supplies a plugin (`SparkleBridge.bundle`) that you include in your application's `Resources/` folder, and a static library  (`libSparkleBridgeClient`) which you use in your host application.
+The CatalystSparkle project supplies a framework (`SparkleBridge.bundle`) that you include in your application's `Resources/` folder, and a static library  (`libSparkleBridgeClient`) which you use in your host application.

 To use this approach in your own application, you just need the `CatalystSparkle` project from the submodule.
 You don't need anything from this repository.